fraim-ai/.github/.github/pull_request_template.md

 - [ ] I have created and linked a corresponding task in linear.app
 - [ ] My pull request adheres to the code style of this project
+- [ ] My pull request adheres to our naming conventions
 - [ ] My code requires changes to the documentation
-- [ ] I have updated the documentation as required
+- [ ] I have updated the documentation as required (docstrings, architecture diagrams, coda docs, etc.)
-- [ ] I have added the appropriate tests
+- [ ] I have added/updated the appropriate tests
 - [ ] All the tests have passed

 ## ℹ Additional Information